NTPriest/WiFiXPress/README.md

 **"Quick hands save lives!"**

 ## Disclaimer:
 **This tool is provided for educational and ethical purposes only.
 The developer is not responsible for any misuse, illegal activity, or damages caused by the use of this software.
-Use it at your own risk.
-After all Happy Hunting Kek**
+Use it at your own risk. <br> Anyway.
+Happy hunting!